 Mr. Chubb is currently our Chairman, Chief Executive Officer and President, and therefore not considered an independent director.

-In evaluating the independence of our directors, our NC&G Committee and Board gave particular consideration to the following relationships and transactions:
+In evaluating the independence of our directors and the new director nominee, our NC&G Committee and Board gave particular consideration to the following relationships: